 Regional Gathering.
 Sponsored by a local group, an RG draws its attendance from its own and neighboring groups.
 A great opportunity to meet most of your local Ms, it features games, speaker lectures (on a variety of topics, from hostage negotiations to scale model railroading), great food, and general fooling around.
 They are held in hotels and motels, and feature certain staples such as 24-hour Games and Hospitality suites, and fiercely competitive game tournaments.

-FLoRanGe is held every other year on Labor Day weekend.
+FLoRanGe was traditionally held every other year on Labor Day weekend.

 |RVC||Regional Vice-Chair.
 Elected by and for a geographic region of Mensa, this officer represents that region on the AMC and works to foster growth and development within the region.|